holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ### OKR Workshop I

 We do 2 OKR-Workshops every quarter.
 But the most interesting quarter is always the first quarter of a year and hence the OKR-Workshops in December.
 Why?
-Because it is already influenced by the quarterly AND <strong>yearly guidance</strong> we get.
+Because it is already influenced by the quarterly AND yearly guidance we get.
 Teams can prepare OKRs for that workshop - finding things that they would like to work on as a team.
 Normally that happens in team internal meetings where we do brainstormings and try to plan the next quarter.
 We also come up with Objectives and Key Results for our own team.
 They are not final but they will be presented in the OKR-Workshop - either by someone who is part of the team or by another attendee of that OKR-Workshop.
 In the OKR-Workshop the attendees have to then take very hard decisions: Often OKRs end up on what HolidayCheck calls <em>the kill list</em> (basically a list of things we will not work on in the next quarter).